Blackant222/darooAI/src/app/app.md

 ### 6.4.
 AI-Driven Features
 -   **Symptom Checker**: Enhance the AI chatbot to function as a symptom checker.
 A user could input symptoms, and the AI would provide a list of possible conditions or suggest appropriate medications from their inventory.
+-   **Drug Interaction Checker**: Create a dedicated tool that allows users to select multiple medications from their pharmacy and have the AI check for potential interactions, explaining the risks in simple terms.

 ### 6.5.
 Admin Panel Features
 -   **Analytics Dashboard**: Expand the admin panel to include an analytics dashboard.
 Track key metrics like most common drugs, frequently asked AI questions, and user retention rates.
--   **Content Management**: Add full CRUD (Create, Read, Update, Delete) functionality to the "Manage Blog" section of the admin panel.
+-   **Content Management**: Add full CRUD (Create, Read, Update, Delete) functionality to the "Manage Blog" section of the admin panel, including an approval workflow.
+-   **User Management**: Implement features to view and manage users, such as disabling accounts or resetting passwords.

 ### 6.6.
 UX Improvements
 -   **Progressive Onboarding**: Refine the onboarding process with tooltips or a guided tour to introduce users to key features.
 -   **Accessibility**: Conduct an accessibility audit to ensure the app is usable by everyone, checking for sufficient color contrast, ARIA labels, and text size options.
+-   **Internationalization (i18n)**: While currently in Persian, the app could be structured to support multiple languages.
+This would involve extracting all UI strings into translation files (e.g., JSON files) and using a library like `next-intl` to manage them.